 In the former Soviet Union, the Gregorian calendar was adopted at the end of 1917.
 However, the Orthodox Church kept the Julian calendar.
 For Ukrainian Orthodox believers, this holiday is especially significant, because only now, at the end of Advent they can heartily celebrate the New Year.

 4. The Ukrainian language took the second place on melodic criteria.

-After Italian and it was ranked as the third most beautiful language in the world on such criteria as phonetics, vocabulary, phraseology and sentence structure after French and Persian at a linguistic contest held in Paris in 1934.
+The Ukrainian language took the second place on melodic criteria after Italian, and it was ranked as the third most beautiful language in the world on such criteria as phonetics, vocabulary, phraseology and sentence structure after French and Persian at a linguistic contest held in Paris in 1934.

-- 5. Paradise for naturists in Kyiv!
+5. Paradise for naturists in Kiev.

-- 6. Voluntary renunciation of the third nuclear arsenal in the world.
+6. Voluntary renunciation of the third nuclear arsenal in the world.

-In 1991, Ukraine had the world’s third largest nuclear potential, after Russia and the United States, which it inherited from the broken up Soviet Union.
+In 1991, Ukraine had the world’s third-largest nuclear potential, after Russia and the United States, which it inherited from the broken up Soviet Union.
 All the warheads and missiles Ukraine gave to the Russian Federation.
-In return, the United Kingdom, the United States and Russia promised to Kiev its sovereignty and territorial integrity, signing the Budapest Memorandum in 1994.
+In return, the United Kingdom, the United States, and Russia promised to Kiev its sovereignty and territorial integrity, signing the Budapest Memorandum in 1994.
 Though, Putin’s aggression against Ukraine in 2014 showed that the document proved to be “useless scrap of paper.”

 7. All you need is..
-SALO!
+SALO.

 Salo is the most famous Ukrainian national dish after borsch and varenyky.
-In plain words, it’s a salted raw pork fat from the back of a pig.
+In plain words, it’s a pork salted raw fat from the back of a pig.
 It is served and eaten salted, smoked, boiled and fried.
 Historically, salo was an important part of the Ukrainian diet because of its high energy content.
-Slices of frozen salo with garlic, onion and black bread have always been a traditional snack to vodka for Ukrainians and Russians.
+Slices of frozen salo with garlic, onion, and black bread have always been a traditional snack to vodka for Ukrainians and Russians.

 By the way, salo is a unique product, which is digested by the human’s organism by 99 %.
 Cholesterol is present in it, but it is not deposited in the blood vessels.
 Salo contains vitamins A, D, E, carotene and arachidonic acid.
 Eat it moderately and it will bring you only health!